 Cleaving a fiber is a technique that is very similar to scoring.
 After preparing a fiber for cleaving, clean the bare fiber using a lint-free wipe moistened with isopropyl alcohol.
 Once clean, tape one end of the fiber to a bench or work station; leave about 6 mm between the edge of the table and tape.
-The image to the left shows a fiber cable prepped for cleaving.
+Figure 3 shows a fiber cable prepped for cleaving.
 When using this technique, it helps to secure the free end of the fiber to a support in order to help prevent against breaking the fiber on the edge of the table.
 Even the weight from a short section of fiber can be enough to cause the fiber to break.

 The end of the fiber may be inspected with an eye loupe or microscope.
 A good cleave will be flat across the fiber and perpendicular to the optic axis.
 There should be no 'tag' (i.e., protrusion) from the edge of the fiber.
 The region where the initial scribe was made may be visible.
 It should be less than 5% of the core diameter.
 If the cleave is not acceptable, repeat the cleaving process.